veuxit/daily-fedora-builds/README.md

 #### Why split into two files?
 GitHub Releases file limit is only 2GB, while Fedora 43 KDE ISO size is over 3.5GB

-Fedora 43 KDE ISOs in here are probably same with official monthly releases but updated packages.
+Fedora 43 KDE ISOs in here are probably same with official releases but updated packages.
 ISOs are built with kiwi.
 You can check [actions](https://github.com/veuxit/daily-fedora-builds/actions) page for build output, or [workflow file](.github/workflows/build.yaml) for build stages.